Once joined in Soviet Union, Ukraine, Russia never further apart

 In Cherkasy in central Ukraine, local activists have taken up painting to offer children, and some adults, traditional Ukrainian murals to compete with the usual global fare of Spiderman and Superman.

-Cossacks, with their trademark lock of hair, baggy trousers and peasant shirts, take pride of place alongside stylized women with garlands of ribbons and flowers in their hair.
+Cossacks, with their trademark lock of hair, baggy trousers and peasant shirts, take pride of place alongside stylised women with garlands of ribbons and flowers in their hair.

-Benches are painted yellow and blue, the color of the Ukrainian flag.
-Even a house is split into the two colors.
+Benches are painted yellow and blue, the colour of the Ukrainian flag.
+Even a house is split into the two colours.

 But there's a long road to travel.
 On day two back at the wedding In Ukraine's Odessa, known for its mix of Russians and Ukrainians, Arabs and Armenians, Georgians and Bulgarians, Jews and Tatars, the conversation returns to politics.